chriswoodard7/hartmann-bioinformatics/README.md

 # hartmann-bioinformatics
-Storage for scripts used in bioinformatics projects within the Hartmann lab
+Storage for scripts used in bioinformatics projects within the Hartmann lab.
+Currently has scripts on downloading NCBI runs, performning FASTQ trimming, FASTQC/MULTIQC, and metaphlan analysis